psychemedia/sin-eater-resources/src/_through_1880s.md

 </p><p>the superstition of the sin-eater is said to linger even now in the secluded vale of <span style="background: #69E2FB;">cwm amman</span> in <span style="background: #69E2FB;">carmarthenshire</span> when a person died, the friends sent for the sin-eater of the district, <span style="background: #69E2FB;">who</span> on his <span style="background: #69E2FB;">arrival</span> placed a plate of salt on the breast of the <span style="background: #69E2FB;">deceased, and on the salt a piece of bread</span> he then <span style="background: #69E2FB;">muttered</span> an incantation over the bread, <span style="background: #69E2FB;">which</span> he <span style="background: #69E2FB;">finally eat,</span> thereby eating the sins of the dead person this done, he received <span style="background: #69E2FB;">the</span> fee of <span style="background: #69E2FB;">2s 6d,</span> and vanished as <span style="background: #69E2FB;">quickly</span> as <span style="background: #69E2FB;">he could,</span> the friends <span style="background: #69E2FB;">helping his departure by the aid</span> of <span style="background: #69E2FB;">sundry</span> blows and kicks, <span style="background: #69E2FB;">if they could catch him ; for as it was believed that he took upon himself the sins</span> of the <span style="background: #69E2FB;">defunct,</span> he <span style="background: #69E2FB;">was looked upon as</span> a <span style="background: #69E2FB;">social pariah for whom nothing</span> was <span style="background: #69E2FB;">too bad</span> </p>
 ````

+The Paxton Hood vesion offers nothing new and no significant corruptions, perhaps other than representing the original *muttering* of the curse as *uttering*:

 `````

 As well as referrring to the sin-eater tradition, Paxton Hood also makes passing reference to a "horse's head" tradition that is used to castigate a "social delinquent":

 > Another odd custom was the manner in which public opinion expressed itself on account of any domestic or social delinquency.
 A large crowd assembled before the house of the delinquent, one of whom was dressed up in what seemed to be a horse's head ; the crowd then burst forth into strong vituperative abuse, accompanying the execrations with the rough music of old kettles, marrow-bones, and cleavers ; finally, the effigy of the sinner was burnt before the house, and the sacred wrath of the multitude appeased.
 The majesty of outraged opinion being vindicated, they dispersed.

-This stands in contrast to the New Year's Eve *Mari Lwyd* tradition, which is a far more light hearted and celebratory affair.
+This stands in contrast to the New Year's Eve *Mari Lwyd* tradition, which is a far more light hearted and celebratory affair, but closes resembles the *Cefyl Pren* tradition identified in Murry's Handbook for travellers in South Wales*, specifically:

+> Another curious custom is still in existence — that of the Cefyl Pren, which occurs in cases where popular indignation is excited by any gross infringement of domestic rights or proprieties.
+A large crowd, one of whom is dressed up with a horse's head, assembles before the door of the delinquent, who, after undergoing an immense amount of vituperation and a hideous noise of old kettles and cleavers, is at length burnt in effigy, by which the sacred wrath of the people is at length appeased.

 In the [third edition](https://archive.org/details/christmasevansp00hooduoft/page/22/mode/2up?q=sin+eater), published in 1888, there is an additional footnote referring the sin-eater which directs to the reader to *"See Note at end of Chapter, page 39."*, which then proceeds as follows: